Localization in Khovanov homology: External actions and realization

-\begin{defn} We call an equivariant refinement $\hodit$ of a Burnside functor $\ff\col \Cat\to \burn_K$ with a $G$-external action satisfying (\ref{eq:equivariance}) a $G$-\emph{coherent refinement} of $\ff$. \end{defn} We next try to build a homotopy coherent diagram satisfying the conditions of Lemma \ref{lem:conditions}.
+\begin{defn} We call a spatial refinement $\hodit$ of a Burnside functor $\ff\col \Cat\to \burn_K$ with a $G$-external action satisfying (\ref{eq:equivariance}) a $G$-\emph{coherent refinement} of $\ff$. \end{defn} We next try to build a homotopy coherent diagram satisfying the conditions of Lemma \ref{lem:conditions}.
 The key is to provide a suitable generalization of Proposition 5.2 of \cite{lls1}.